If you think pedigree charts are just for royalty, dogs, and horses, think again!

 Want to teach your children about history in a personal way?

 Interested to experience why genealogy is such a popular and growing hobby in America?

 I can build your pedigree chart for you, branch by branch!

 Read The Gift of an Organized Family Tree for details on how this service works and what it includes.

 Want to DIY, with a little help?

-If you prefer to do your own research, but want a little help with organizing and how-to, see “How can you help me DIY?” below.
+If you prefer to do your own research, but want a little help with organizing and how-to, see “How can you help me DIY?” in the FAQ below.

 Read Puzzling Out Your Family History to learn the pleasures and pitfalls of doing genealogy research.

 Virtual coaching sessions are $85/hr. (plus tax in NM).

 Q: What the heck does genealogy have to do with organizing?